 Landuse types are often used to define certain areas of a scene.
 The map below defines commercial (red), urban residential (blue) and residential areas.After adding a new map layer with the landusemap, 3 new boolean attributes are defined in the Inspector view of the new layer.
 Depending on the color of the map, landuse types are evaluated.

 Selection using the u,v coordinates of a map layer

 attr landuse = case u > 0.5: 50%: "industrial" else: "retail" else: "residential"

 just add the following attributes to the same map layer:

 attr isIndustrial = landuse == "industrial" attr isRetail = landuse == "retail" attr isResidential = landuse == "residential"

-This will give you the following additional selection possibilities in the context menu:
+This will give you the following additional selection possibilities in the Select menu:

 Copyright ©2008-2018 Esri R&D Center Zurich.
 All rights reserved.